rachaelcarroll/overlook-hotel/README.md

 ## Future Additions

-- *Manager Login/Dashboard* functionality to login as a Manager and view all bookings and hotel revenue
+- *Manager Login/Dashboard*: functionality to login as a Manager and view all bookings and hotel revenue
-- *Date Range* functionality to allow users to book more than one night
+- *Date Range*: functionality to allow users to book more than one night
-- *Share* ability to share an upcoming trip with family and friends via social media or email
+- *Share*: ability to share an upcoming trip with family and friends via social media or email

 ## Instructions for Running Project Locally